 Typically hot water from a vented system will be supplied at about 0.2 bar.
 This is about 10% of the mains water pressure supplied by an unvented system.
 Whilst a vented cylinder in isolation tends to be cheaper than its unvented equivalent, as it does not need to be built to withstand such high pressures, a separate cold water tank and hot water overflow tank are also required.

 Unvented cylinders are pressurised to main water pressure so provide a strong flow of hot water.
 They tend to be more expensive than unvented systems as they need to withstand higher pressure.
-They are generally used in high pressure central heating systems such as the one shown in the diagram on the right.
+They are generally used in high-pressure central heating systems such as the one shown in the diagram above.

 Single Coil Cylinder